-Ope peration Name: Date: certified organic livestock handling operations must have an Organic System Plan that describes practices a formed that cover all applicable organic livestock regulations including NOP § 205.236 through NOP § 205.2 &gt; This form is required for the following operations: Operations that hold or manage organic animals for less than one week (e.g., brokers, auction facilities animals are held or managed for more than one week, the operation must be certified for livestock man complete Livestock OSP.
-Operations that facilitate sale or trade of live animals on behalf of a seller or oneself who do not take plorganic animals (e.g., brokers, brand owners, video auction yards). hysical possession of Operations that provide custom management services for live animals such as arranging transport or saudit trail documentation moves with the live animals to the next operation in the supply chain. slaughter and ensuring A. Operation Description 1) Describe the primary function of your operation.
-Select all that apply: , ☐ Slaughter facility ☐ Temporary boarding facility ☐ Broker of live animals ☐ Auction barn/yard ☐ Custom management of live animals ☐ Brand owner Other: 2) What types of activities do you perform?
-Select all that apply: ☐ I sell live animals ☐ I purchase live animals ☐ I take ownership of live animals ☐ I take physical possession of live animals ☐ I offer custom management for live animals such as arranging transport and ensuring audit trail docume live animals to the next operation in the supply chain. ntation moves with the Other: 3) Select all types of livestock your operation handles: ☐ Organic slaughter eligible livestock ☐ Nonorganic livestock ☐ Organic livestock that are not eligible e for organic slaughter ☐ Beef Cattle ☐ Dairy Cattle ☐ Swine ☐ Poultry ☐ Sheep ☐ Other: В. Incoming Animals 1) Do you slaughter, buy, broker, physically receive, custom manage, or contract the production of organic live estock? □ No □ Yes, complete L6.1 Livestock Suppliers .
+Operation Name: Date: All certified organic livestock handling operations must have an Organic System Plan that describes practices and procedures to be performed that cover all applicable organic livestock regulations including NOP § 205.236 through NOP § 205.242.
+This form is required for the following operations: Operations that hold or manage organic animals for less than one week (e.g., brokers, auction facilities, slaughter facilities).
+If animals are held or managed for more than one week, the operation must be certified for livestock management and fill out the complete Livestock OSP.
+Operations that facilitate sale or trade of live animals on behalf of a seller or oneself who do not take physical possession of organic animals (e.g., brokers, brand owners, video auction yards).
+Operations that provide custom management services for live animals such as arranging transport or slaughter and ensuring audit trail documentation moves with the live animals to the next operation in the supply chain.
+A. Operation Description 1) Describe the primary function of your operation.
+Select all that apply: ☐ Slaughter facility ☐ Temporary boarding facility ☐ Broker of live animals ☐ Auction barn/yard ☐ Custom management of live animals ☐ Brand owner Other: What types of activities do you perform?
+Select all that apply: ☐ I sell live animals ☐ I purchase live animals ☐ I take ownership of live animals ☐ I take physical possession of live animals I offer custom management for live animals such as arranging transport and ensuring audit trail documentation moves with the live animals to the next operation in the supply chain.
+Other: 3) Select all types of livestock your operation handles: Organic slaughter eligible livestock Nonorganic livestock Organic livestock that are not eligible for organic slaughter Beef Cattle ☐ Dairy Cattle ☐ Swine ☐ Poultry ☐ Sheep ☐ Other: B. Incoming Animals 1) Do you slaughter, buy, broker, physically receive, custom manage, or contract the production of organic livestock? ☐ No ☐ Yes, complete L6.1 Livestock Suppliers.
 You must notify CCOF of new suppliers quarterly at minimum.
-If your certificate management system is insupdates will be required. ufficient, more frequent 2) How do you verify that mammals were managed organically since the last third of gestation?
+If your certificate management system is insufficient, more frequent updates will be required.
+2) How do you verify that mammals were managed organically since the last third of gestation?
 Select all that apply.
 Animals for slaughter must be under continuous organic management from the last third of gestation.
 NOP § 205.236.
 Organic certificate showing all mammals as organic from last third of gestation.
-Organic certificate showing some mammals as organic from last third of gestation and Ruminant Anim the IDs for animals that are organic from last third of gestation. al Attestation showing Statement from supplier's certifier that mammals are organic from last third of gestation. ☐ Not applicable, do not handle mammals.
-Other: 3) How do you verify that poultry were managed organically since their second day of life?
-Poultry must be under continuous organic management since 2 nd day of life.
-NOP § 205.236. ☐ Organic certificate showing all poultry managed organically since second day of life. ☐ Not applicable, do not handle poultry.
-4) How do you verify that mammals have never been treated with synthetic parasiticides?
-Animals for slaughter must not have been given synthetic de-wormers including fenbendazole or moxidecti Supplier affidavit required with each shipment showing the IDs for animals that have never been treated parasiticides. with synthetic Suppliers may provide the Ruminant Animal Attestation or equivalent documentation.
-Not applicable, do not handle mammals. ☐ Not applicable, up not handle manimals.
+Organic certificate showing some mammals as organic from last third of gestation and Ruminant Animal Attestation showing the IDs for animals that are organic from last third of gestation.
+Statement from supplier's certifier that mammals are organic from last third of gestation. ☐ Not applicable, do not handle mammals.
+Other: How do you verify that poultry were managed organically since their second day of life?
+Poultry must be under continuous organic management since 2nd day of life.
+NOP § 205.236.
+Organic certificate showing all poultry managed organically since second day of life. ☐ Not applicable, do not handle poultry.
+How do you verify that mammals have never been treated with synthetic parasiticides?
+Animals for slaughter must not have been given synthetic de-wormers including fenbendazole or moxidectin.
+NOP § 205.238 ☐ Supplier affidavit required with each shipment showing the IDs for animals that have never been treated with synthetic parasiticides.
+Suppliers may provide the Ruminant Animal Attestation or equivalent documentation. ☐ Not applicable, do not handle mammals.
+Other: